 FEMA certification of the perimeter levee system ensures 100-year flood protection for the community of Courtland and the larger study area containing the combined basins of RDs 551 and 755.
 FEMA certification helps to limit high insurance premiums and enhances the resiliency and the reliability of through-Delta water conveyance by improving nearly 14 percent of the total non-urban SPFC levees downstream of Freeport (62 miles) which comprise the freshwater corridor in the Delta, and 23 percent of the total non-urban SPFC levees located between Freeport and the Delta Cross Channel (total of 37 miles).
 However, FEMA certification of the entire perimeter levee system may be cost-prohibitive without support from through- and south-of-Delta water conveyance interests associated with the CVP and SWP.
-As a result, securing 100-year FEMA certification for the entire perimeter levee system was prioritized as MA 8.
-FEMA accreditation could be obtained once the perimeter levee system is remediated and improved to FEMA criteria for erosion, through seepage, underseepage, slope stability, and freeboard.
-All design criteria, O&M requirements, and documentation requirements included in 44 CFR §65.10 would also need to be addressed to secure 100-year FEMA certification for the entire study area within RDs 551 and 755.
+As a result, securing 100-year FEMA certification for the entire perimeter levee system is remediated and improved to FEMA criteria for erosion, through seepage, underseepage, slope stability, and freeboard.
+All design criteria, O&M requirements, and documentation requirements included in

+44 CFR §65.10 would also need to be addressed to secure 100-year FEMA certification for the entire study area within RDs 551 and 755.